Date of Award:

 Thoughts about and physical responses to weather are different for everyone and shaped by personal experiences.
 How one thinks and feels about the weather is influenced by a lifetime of personal experiences, unique to each person.
 However, the connection between an individual’s experience and that of his/her understanding of weather-related risk, more specifically risk in extremely hot conditions, has yet to be studied.
 From 1988 to 2017 extreme heat events have killed more people in the US than any other weather-related hazard (i.e. tornadoes, floods, hurricanes, etc.).
 By understanding how an individual perceives weather conditions, we can begin to better understand best practices for communicating the risks of extreme heat with the intent of saving lives.

 There are three primary findings from this study.
 First is that visitors were likely to overestimate the temperature when it was cooler, but underestimate the temperature when it was hotter.
 Second, risk perceptions of visitors did not increase during hotter days.
 Lastly, visitors were not more likely to perform protective behaviors, such as checking the weather or carrying water, on hotter days.
 If extreme heat conditions do not influence visitors’ behaviors, they are placing themselves more at risk to extreme heat exposure.

 Goldstein, Kirsten M., "Dry Heat Among the Red Rocks: Risk Perceptions and Behavioral Responses to Extreme Heat Among Outdoor Recreationists in Southeastern Utah" (2019).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7683.